 The timing of clinical outcome assessments will take place per routine clinical schedules.
 The typical clinical practice in Taiwan for the assessment of tumor responses takes place approximately 2-3 months after the initiation of the treatment.
 Prior to the beginning of this study, an investigators' meeting will take place to review study design, procedures, and standards.
 It will be emphasized to all investigators that, it is important to keep the assessment visit schedule as close to 2-3 months as much.
-In addition, it will be reiterated that RECIST version 1.1 should be used for the assessment.
-Tumor response will be categorized as CR, PR, PD, and SD per RECIST.
+Tumor response will be assessed using RECIST version 1.1 and/or a disease-specific tumor response measurement that are commonly used and accepted for determining tumor responses and will be categorized as CR, PR, PD, and SD.
 The basis (clinical, pathologic, radiologic, combination, etc.) for the response assessment, and the date the assessment is performed will also be recorded.